Island

 No discussion of the Dominican Alps is complete without mentioning Pico Duarte.
 At 3,098 meters (10,164 feet), it’s the highest peak in the Caribbean.
 Reaching the summit is a challenging but incredibly rewarding experience, typically requiring a 2-3 day trek.
 Several trails lead to the top, with the most popular routes starting from La Ciénaga, Mata Grande, or Jarabacoa.
 Each trail offers its own unique highlights and challenges, so choose wisely based on your experience level and desired scenery.

-Getting to the Trailheads: The easiest starting point is often La Ciénaga.
+The easiest starting point is often La Ciénaga.
 From Santo Domingo or Santiago, take a bus to Jarabacoa.
 From Jarabacoa, you can hire a concho (a shared taxi) or private taxi to La Ciénaga.
-Expect to pay around 1,500-2,500 DOP (Dominican pesos) for a private taxi, depending on your bargaining skills.
+Expect to pay around 1,500-2,500 Dominican pesos for a private taxi, depending on your bargaining skills.
 The journey to La Ciénaga from Jarabacoa is approximately 1.5 to 2 hours.
 Alternatively, authorized tour companies provide transportation and guided hiking packages.
-Mata Grande and Jarabacoa trailheads may offer various private tranport options based on agreement and negotiation.
+Mata Grande and Jarabacoa trailheads may offer various private transport options based on agreement and negotiation.

-Permits and Park Fees: You’ll need a permit to enter Armando Bermúdez National Park, where Pico Duarte is located.
+You’ll need a permit to enter Armando Bermúdez National Park, where Pico Duarte is located.
 This can be obtained at the park entrance in La Ciénaga or through authorized tour operators.
-The park entrance fee is typically around 100-200 DOP per person.
+The park entrance fee is typically around 100-200 Dominican pesos per person.
 It’s always wise to confirm the current fees and regulations before your trip.

 Jarabacoa: Adventure Hub of the Highlands